Fifa says survey shows majority of fans back more frequent World Cups | Malay Mail

 The proposals, which have been outlined by Fifa's head of Global Football Development, former Arsenal manager Arsene Wenger, have been met with widespread opposition from within the game.

-Fifa’s congress in May voted by a large majority to conduct a feasibility study into the potential of holding the World Cup every two years instead of every four years.
+Fifa's congress in May voted by a large majority to conduct a feasibility study into the potential of holding the World Cup every two years instead of every four.

-Fifa said it used polling company YouGov and that the 15,000 respondents “were identified as expressing an interest in football and the Fifa World Cup, from a broader market research survey involving 23,000 people in 23 countries, across the organisation’s six confederations.”
+Fifa used Germany sports research company IRIS and polling company YouGov and said the 15,000 respondents “were identified as expressing an interest in football and the Fifa World Cup, from a broader market research survey involving 23,000 people in 23 countries, across the organisation's six confederations”.

 It said the majority of fans would like to see a more frequent men's World Cup and of those respondents, a majority preferred a biennial competition.